R18A1J10/LGMVIP-DataScience/README.md

 I used the image of my favourite football play Lionel Messi⚽ for this project.

+### Task 04: Exploratory Data Analysis on Dataset-Terrorism

-### Task 04: Prediction using Decision Tree Algorithm for Iris Dataset
+### Task 05: Prediction using Decision Tree Algorithm for Iris Dataset

 1. A decision tree is a supervised ML model in which data is continually partitioned based on specific parameters before making a decision.
 2. The necessary libraries are imported, followed by the data loading.
 The following goal is to extract the properties and targets.
 The train test split function has been imported and used.